MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 You can install the Dynamics 365 Remote Assist app in two ways:

-- Create an entirely new Dynamics 365 environment for Dynamics 365 Remote Assist.
+- Create a new Dynamics 365 environment.

-- Use an existing environment to install the Dynamics 365 Remote Assist app in.
+- Use an existing environment.
 This environment must be **Dynamics 365 apps&ndash;enabled**.

 ### Create a new environment